 Microwaves heat food unevenly if it is a thick piece.

 Your microwaves can heat up pretty much everything.
 They can also make a number of different items for you in a matter of minutes, such as:

 - poached eggs

 - bread dough

 - homemade latte, etc.

-Everything becomes clear after reading this, the idea of using microwave because something needs to be heated up is certainly wrong.
+Everything becomes clear after reading this, the idea of using microwaves because something needs to be heated up is certainly wrong.
 Look at the variety of items you can cook due to your microwaves; you can even dry herbs, roast nuts, or make a great mug cake for two people followed by a glass of latte all thanks to the help and magic of a microwave.